ramigs/javascript30/03-CSS-Variables/README.md

 # Notes

-- Unlike SASS, the values of CSS variables can be changed dynamically (with JavaScript).
+- Unlike SASS, the value of CSS variables can be altered dynamically (with JavaScript).
 HTML elements that use these variables will be updated accordingly.
 Variables also follow regular cascading rules.
 - Declaring CSS variables at root level: